-In collaboration with Sheng Yang He (HHMI investigator at Michigan State University) and biology faculty at Calvin College, the Biological Investigations of Multi-level Ecosystems (BIOME) project engages undergraduate students in authentic research exploring the microbial communities living inside healthy plant leaves (endobiome).
-In keeping with the goals of Educative Research, the first phase of this pilot project facilitates student learning of core concepts and competencies associated with Ecological and Evolutionary Systems (Fall semester) and Cellular and Genetics Systems (Spring semester).
-We are also considering ways to involve microbiology and physiology students in other aspects of this project.
-Stay tuned for future updates!
+In collaboration with Sheng Yang He (HHMI investigator at Michigan State University) and biology faculty at Calvin College, the Biological Investigations of Multi-level Ecosystems (BIOME) project engaged undergraduate students in authentic research exploring the microbial communities living inside healthy plant leaves (endobiome).
+In keeping with the goals of Educative Research™, the first phase of this pilot project facilitated student learning of core concepts and competencies associated with Ecological and Evolutionary Systems (Fall semester) and Cellular and Genetics Systems (Spring semester).

 Why study the leaf Endobiome?